-The burden of proof of student academic dishonesty or misconduct lies with the professor; the imposition of penalties is also the responsibility of the professor.
-Professors have the discretion to require that the student repeat the assignment or exam, or may give a failing grade for the assignment, exam, or courses, or may otherwise deal with the academic dishonesty in a manner they determine to be appropriate within the context of their course.
-Before determining an appropriate disposition of the situation, the faculty member is encouraged to consult with the Provost/Dean of Faculty to see if there are other instances of academic dishonesty by the student on file in the Vice President's records.
+The burden of proof of student academic dishonesty or misconduct lies with the faculty member; the imposition of penalties is also the responsibility of the faculty member.
+Faculty members have the discretion to require that the student repeat the assignment or exam, or may give a failing grade for the assignment, exam, or courses, or may otherwise deal with the academic dishonesty in a manner they determine to be appropriate within the context of their course.
+Before determining an appropriate disposition of the situation, the faculty member is encouraged to consult with, as relevant, the Dean of the Undergraduate Faculty or the Dean of Graduate Studies to see if there are other instances of academic dishonesty by the student on file in the dean's records.

-In any instance the student has the right to appeal the professor's accusation and penalty by invoking the Grade Mediation Policy.
+In any instance the student has the right to appeal the faculty member's accusation and penalty by invoking the Grade Mediation Policy (see "Grade Mediation").

-In the case of repeated or more serious violations of academic honesty, the professor or department chair may also recommend to the Dean of Students and the Provost/Dean of Faculty that the student be referred to the Student Judicial Board.
-The Student Judicial Board will hear the case, and will make a recommendation back to the Dean of Students and the Provost/Dean of Faculty about any further disciplinary action, including possible suspension or expulsion.
+In the case of repeated or more serious violations of academic honesty, the faculty member or department chair/program director may also refer the matter, as relevant, to the Dean of the Undergraduate Faculty or the Dean of Graduate Studies, or their designee.
+If the matter is designated to the Student Judicial Board, the Student Judicial Board will hear the case and will make a recommendation back to the Dean of Students, and as relevant, the Dean of the Undergraduate Faculty or the Dean of Graduate Studies about any further disciplinary action, including possible suspension or expulsion.